 Factor C-3.
 Adequacy and robustness of the flight systems.
 This factor includes an assessment of the flight hardware and software designs, heritage, and margins.
 This factor includes an assessment of the proposer's understanding of the processes, products, and activities required to accomplish development and integration of all elements (flight systems, ground and data systems, etc.).
 This factor includes an assessment of the adequacy of the plans for spacecraft systems engineering, qualification, verification, mission assurance, launch operations, and entry/descent/landing.
-This factor includes the plans for the development and use of new technology, plans for advanced engineering developments, plans for the infusion of NASA-developed technologies, and the adequacy of backup plans to ensure success of the mission when systems having a TRL less than 6 are proposed.
+This factor includes the plans for the development and use of new technology, plans for advanced engineering developments, and the adequacy of backup plans to ensure success of the mission when systems having a TRL less than 6 are proposed.
 The maturity and technical readiness of the spacecraft, subsystems, and operations systems will be assessed.
 The adequacy of the plan to mature systems within the proposed cost and schedule, the robustness of those plans, including recognition of risks and mitigation plans for retiring those risks, and the likelihood of success in developing any new technologies will be assessed.
-NASA-developed technologies offered in the AO will be included in this factor to the extent described in AO Table 4.
+NASA-developed technologies offered in the AO will be included in this factor to the extent described in AO Table 4 (n.b., subfactor in italics added for the evaluation of the CSR).

 Factor C-4.
 Adequacy and robustness of the management approach and schedule, including the capability of the management team.
-This factor includes: the adequacy of the proposed organizational structure and WBS; the management approach including project level systems engineering; the roles, qualifications, and experience of the PI, PM, PSE (n.b., added for the evaluation of the CSR), other named Key Management Team members, and implementing organization, mission management team, and known partners; the commitment, spaceflight experience, and relevant performance of the PI, PM, PSE (n.b., added for the evaluation of the CSR), other named Key Management Team members, and implementing organization, mission management team, and known partners against the needs of the investigation; the commitments of partners and contributors; and the team's understanding of the scope of work covering all elements of the mission, including contributions.
-This factor also includes assessment of elements such as the relationship of the work to the project schedule, the project element interdependencies, the associated schedule margins, and an assessment of the likelihood of launching by the proposed launch date.
-Also evaluated under this factor are the proposed project and schedule management tools to be used on the project, along with the subcontracting plan including small and small disadvantaged businesses (n.b., subcontracting plan subfactor added for the evaluation of the CSR).
+This factor includes: the adequacy of the proposed organizational structure and WBS; the management approach including project level systems engineering; the roles, qualifications, and experience of the PI, PM, PSE, DPI(s) (n.b., item in italics added for the evaluation of the CSR), other named Key Management Team members, and implementing organization, mission management team, and known partners; the commitment, spaceflight experience, and relevant performance of the PI, PM, PSE, DPI(s) (n.b., item in italics added for the evaluation of the CSR), other named Key Management Team members, and implementing organization, mission management team, and known partners against the needs of the investigation; the prior working relationships of the implementing organization and known partners; the commitments of partners and contributors; and the team's understanding of the scope of work covering all elements of the mission, including contributions.
+This factor also includes assessment of elements such as the relationship of the work to the project schedule, the project element interdependencies, the associated schedule margins, and an assessment of the likelihood of meeting the proposed launch readiness date.
+Also evaluated under this factor are the proposed project and schedule management tools to be used on the project, along with the subcontracting plan including small and small disadvantaged businesses (n.b., subcontracting plan subfactor, in italics, added for the evaluation of the CSR).
+The inclusion of career development opportunities to train the next generation engineering and management leaders will also be evaluated.